A "Letter" to Capital Crescent Trail Users

 Montgomery Parks has approved a policy change to allow Class 1 E-Bikes and many e-scooters on all their paved park trails, including the CCT.
-We were told of this on 9/14/2020, but as of 9/13/2021 it had not yet been publicized.
+We were told of this on 9/14/2020, and the policy directive was issued on 3/25/2021.
 For definitions of what is allowed, see the Montgomery Parks E-Bikes and E-Scooters Pilot Program web page.
 Mopeds and hover-boards are not allowed.
-Dockless rental users, PLEASE do not leave whatever you rented on a trail, where someone might run into it.
+Dockless rental users, PLEASE do not leave whatever you rented on a trail itself, where someone might run into it.
 Please park it off to the side.

 Cyclists: Use effective lights to be safe after dark, but PLEASE, do not use a bright flashing headlight while you're on the CCT

 Trail users are reporting that the flashing white strobe lights some cyclists are using as headlights can be disorienting and are very irritating.
 Cyclists, please use a headlight with a steady beam, aim it low (not straight out into other trail users eyes), and use a moderate brightness setting if possible.
 Bright and strobing lights for great for getting drivers attention on the road, but are just too bright on the trail.
 We are all safer if no one is confused or blinded by your lights.